-Facial Redness & Flushing (Easily Blushing)
+Facial Redness & Flushing

 Hyper-Reactive Facial Skin

-Sometime mistaken for sensitive skin, those with rosacea often experience dilating of sensitive blood vessels due to touch or triggers, such as sunlight exposure.
+Sometimes mistaken for sensitive skin, those with rosacea often experience dilating of sensitive blood vessels due to touch or triggers, such as sunlight exposure.
 While sensitive skin is caused by sensitive skin cells, rosacea symptoms are caused by sensitive blood vessels.

-Certain Foods & Beverages
+Hot Foods & Beverages

 Stress & Anxiety